Peter Chortek Leadership Award

 The Peter Chortek Leadership Award highlights high school students who inspire others through a volunteer service project that displays their initiative, passion and positive spirit.
 This award is based on the Jewish value of tikkun olam, or “repairing the world.”

 TheÂ 2014 application is now available.
+The deadline is October 7 at 11:59pm.
 There will be a maximum of three award winners who will each receive $3,600, plus $1,800 to give to charity through a JCF donor advised fund.

 One reference (non-family) is required.

 Do you know an amazing teen who should apply for this award?
 Contact us today!

 - Applicants have organized and led an extraordinaryÂ tikkun olamÂ project that has benefited others, their neighborhood, the community, the environment, or the world.